Zinedine Zidane: Real Madrid are not 'lost'

 Zidane has won trophies at a relentless pace since taking charge at Real, but this period is arguably the 45-year-old Frenchman's toughest test yet in his still fledgling managerial career.

-Rumblings are already emerging from Spain that Real president Florentino Perez is already considering looking for replacements should Zidane not quickly turn it around.
+Rumblings are emerging from Spain that Real president Florentino Perez is already considering looking for replacements should Zidane not quickly turn it around.

 Tottenham's win means the club have secured passage through to the last 16 of Champions League for the first time since 2010 and, even in defeat, Real are all but guaranteed to join them.